ChordPro/chordpro/docs/content/ChordPro-Configuration-Delegates.md

 ### Selecting the ABC tool

-The ABC delegate supports two tools:
+The ABC delegate supports two methods:

-* `abc2svg`, a program that comes with some ABC tools.

 * QuickJS, a JavaScript interpreter.

+* A program similar to `abcnode` that comes with some ABC tools.

 ChordPro will first try to find an `abc2svg` program in the executable path.
 If this is found it will be used to process the ABC data.
 The